S-V-LAKSHMIDURGA-MAMILLAPALLI/IBM-Data-Analyst-Capstone-Project/README.md

 Task 6
 For the final task, we will use our storytelling skills to provide a narrative and present the findings of our analysis.
 Table of Contents
-•	Data Description
+•Data Description
-•	Tools
+•Tools
-•	Deliverables
+•Deliverables
-o	Task 1: Data Collection
+oTask 1: Data Collection
 o	Task 2: Data Wrangling
 o	Task 3: Exploratory Data Analysis o	Task 4: Data Visualization